Xcraft-Inc/xcraft-core-stones/README.md

 ### Static type checking

+It gives hints about the correctness of the program before it is run.

 - In VSCodium editor, add `// @ts-check` at the top of a file to enable static type checks.
 Mouse over a variable will show its type.
 - The TypeScript checker can also be run from the command-line with `npx -p typescript tsc --noEmit --allowJs --checkJs --target esnext --skipLibCheck my-file.js`.

 ### Runtime validation

+It allows to check that some JS value is of a specified type at runtime.

-All the examples are done with this simple shape.
+The following examples are all done with this simple shape.

 ```js
 // @ts-check